Image-based Geo-localization for Robotics: Are Black-box Vision-Language Models there yet?: Introduction

-To overcome the above-mentioned shortcomings, this paper performs a systematic study to thoroughly investigate the geo-localization capabilities of some of the SOTA VLMs.
+To overcome the above-mentioned shortcomings, this paper performs a systematic study to thoroughly investigate the geo-localization capabilities of SOTA VLMs.
 To the best of our knowledge, this is the first paper that attempts to answer several key questions in this context: Are black-box VLMs reliable geo-locators using a single text-based prompt?
 What is the sensitivity of VLMs to semantically-equivalent text-based prompts?
 What is the sensitivity of VLMs to semantically-equivalent query images?
-What is the relationship between model accuracy and model consistency, and how does this affect the reliability of the model?
+What is the relationship between accuracy and consistency, and how does this affect the reliability of the model?

-This paper makes three main contributions (as illustrated in Fig. \ref{fig:fig1}): \begin{itemize} \item First, we conduct a comprehensive study on the performance of three SOTA VLMs (GPT-4v, IDEFICS-80b-Instruct, and LLaVA-13b) for the geo-localization task in a black-box setting, providing an in-depth analysis of their applicability as stand-alone, zero-shot geo-localization systems for robotic applications.
-We benchmark the performance of these models on two standard publicly available datasets (IM2GPS \cite{Hays:2008:im2gps} and Tokyo 24/7 \cite{inproceedings}) and two non-public datasets (CSN and LZR). \item Second, we systematically investigate the models' sensitivity to text-based prompt variations (while keeping the query images fixed) in terms of model accuracy and consistency for assessing how different prompt formulations impact the geo-localization predictions. \item Third, we thoroughly examine the models' sensitivity to semantically-equivalent query images with environmental variations (while keeping the text-based prompt fixed), including factors such as lighting, weather, and seasonal changes, using model accuracy and consistency as metrics.
-This perspective highlights how real-world environmental conditions can significantly influence VLM accuracy. \end{itemize}
+This paper proposes a new evaluation framework and makes three main contributions (as illustrated in Fig. \ref{fig:fig1}): \begin{itemize} \item First, we conduct a comprehensive study on the performance of three SOTA VLMs (GPT-4v, IDEFICS-80b-Instruct, and LLaVA-13b) for the geo-localization task in a black-box setting, providing an in-depth analysis of their applicability as stand-alone, zero-shot geo-localization systems.
+We benchmark the performance of these models on two standard publicly available datasets (IM2GPS \cite{Hays:2008:im2gps} and Tokyo 24/7 \cite{inproceedings}) and two non-public datasets (CSN and LZR \cite{ismagilov2024motionblurdeblurringvisual}). \item Second, we systematically investigate the models' sensitivity to text-based prompt variations (while keeping the query images fixed) in terms of model accuracy and consistency. \item Third, we thoroughly examine the models' sensitivity to semantically-equivalent query images with environmental variations (while keeping the text-based prompt fixed), including factors such as lighting, weather, and seasonal changes, highlighting how real-world environmental conditions can significantly influence VLM performance. \end{itemize}